 Store the injection pen at room temperature (do not refrigerate) and use within 10 days.
 Do not store the injection pen with a needle attached.

 Humalog Mix should look cloudy.
 Do not use the medicine if it looks clear or has particles in it.
 Call your pharmacist for new medicine.

 In case of emergency, wear or carry medical identification to let others know you have diabetes.

 What happens if I miss a dose?

 Since Humalog Mix is used before meals, you may not be on a timed dosing schedule.
 Whenever you use the medicine, be sure to eat a meal within 15 minutes.
-Do not use extra medicine to make up a missed dose.
+Do not use two doses at one time.

 Keep insulin on hand at all times.
 Get your prescription refilled before you run out of medicine completely.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 Insulin overdose can cause life-threatening hypoglycemia.
 Symptoms include drowsiness, confusion, blurred vision, numbness or tingling in your mouth, trouble speaking, muscle weakness, clumsy or jerky movements, seizure (convulsions), or loss of consciousness.

 What should I avoid while using this medicine?

 Insulin can cause low blood sugar.
 Avoid driving or operating machinery until you know how Humalog Mix will affect you.